 4. Stay Away from Fancy Recipes

-The best advice to make your Whole30 days successful if you are busy is to keep it simple.
+The best advice I can give you on how to survive Whole30 is to keep it simple.
 Stay away from fancy recipes.
 When I did Whole30 6 years ago, I had 2 kids, well 3 if you count my husband, and worked full time.

-It's hard enough trying to plan dinners if you have a busy career and family life.
+It's hard enough trying to plan easy Whole30 dinners if you have a busy career and family life.
 Why complicate things with fancy recipes.
 Follow simple recipes from books like Whole30 Fast and Easy book.
-Or follow your own recipes that are simple and can be adjusted to be Whole30 compatible.
+Or follow your own recipes that are simple and can be adjusted to be Whole30 compatible meals.
 Fancy recipes are so time consuming.

 Throw things in a crockpot or on a sheet pan.
-Keep it simple when you cook - just think about what your protein, vegetables, and fat will be.
+Keep it simple when you cook - just think about what your protein, vegetables, and fat will be on your plate.